FarronF/limerick-council-meetings/meetings/2019/03/06-Municipal District of Newcastle West Joint Policing Sub Committee Meeting/Minutes - Municipal District of Newcastle West Joint Policing Sub Committee Meeting - 5th December 2018.md

 accidents, drink and drugs, assaults, and thefts.
 He stated that there has been a 50% increase

 in the number of check points the Gardai have carried out.
-He also noted a number of--- 2
+He also noted a number of
+---
+2

 successful prosecutions and paid tribute to members of the public, witnesses and injured